pingcap/docs-dm/en/faq.md

 In DM v2.0.1 and lower versions, if DM restarts before the full import completes, the bindings between upstream data sources and DM-worker nodes might change.
 For example, it is possible that the intermediate data of the dump unit is on DM-worker node A but the load unit is run by DM-worker node B, thus causing the operation to fail.

-Following are two solutions to this issue:
+The following are two solutions to this issue:

-- If the data volume is small (less than 1 TB) or the task merges sharded tables, you need to take these steps:
+- If the data volume is small (less than 1 TB) or the task merges sharded tables, take these steps:

     1. Clean up the imported data in the downstream database.
     2. Remove all files in the directory of exported data.
     3. Delete the task using dmctl and run the command `start-task --remove-meta` to create a new task.

-    After the new task starts, it is recommended to ensure that there is no redundant DM worker node and avoid restarting or upgrading the DM cluster during this time.
+    After the new task starts, it is recommended to ensure that there is no redundant DM worker node and avoid restarting or upgrading the DM cluster during the full import.

-- If the data volume is large (more than 1 TB), you need to take these steps:
+- If the data volume is large (more than 1 TB), take these steps:

     1. Clean up the imported data in the downstream database.
     2. Deploy TiDB-Lightning to the DM worker nodes that process the data.